c4pt0r/pfs/agfs-shell/README.md

 ## Variables and Command Substitution

-agfs-shell2 supports shell variables and command substitution, allowing you to capture command output and reuse it.
+agfs-shell supports shell variables and command substitution, allowing you to capture command output and reuse it.

 ### Special Variables